supervisely-ecosystem/keypoints-labeling-example/README.md

 1. Open your dataset, choose image, click on "Add keypoints" button in annotation tool, give your graph template a name, choose color and upload image for creating graph template:
 ![keypoints_0](https://user-images.githubusercontent.com/91027877/212082648-72ca9cf2-0033-4aac-a1b7-211fa13030e1.gif)

-2. Create graph tempate by setting keypoints (nodes) and linking them with edges (you can change the size of nodes with the help of mouse scroll wheel):
+2. Start creating graph tempate by setting keypoints (nodes) on the image (you can change the size of nodes with the help of mouse scroll wheel):